hwa95/Viewfinder/README.md

 </p>
 <p>
   <b>Competitive Analysis:</b><br>
-  While park finding client-server applications do currently exist.
-These applications fail to provide information regarding the safety and cleanliness parks.
-Our application includes features that provide this information, along with the features that the competing applications provide such as <u>a distance filer, a rating system, interaction with the google maps API, photos, and general information about the particular park or view.</u>
+  Existing park finding client-server applications fail to provide information regarding the safety and cleanliness parks.
+Our application includes features that provide this information, along with features as the competing applications provide such as a distance filer, a rating system, interaction with the google maps API, photos, and general information about a particular park or view.
 </p>

 <p>